nhat-phan-jh/training/ex7/estimate.md

 - When a feature is complete We want to merge it with the master branch.
 - Resolve conflicts between 2 branches.

-# 12. If we have a feature branch that haven't been merged to production and that branch have bug,what course of action are you going to do with Git to before resolving the bug?
+# 12. Why are we using merge for the current workflow and write out a good and detailed report for out client when they asked.

 - When client ask detail report , we need a most accurate report and Guaranteed complete features with no errors, so that the current workflow ensures this.

 # 13. When we are creating new feature, what branch should we based on and why?

 - we should create a new branch when we want to create a new feature and we should rely on master branch because it is less buggy and more considered when merging
+- When we create a project we create a branch with the setup environment if you can't depend on any commit you can base it on the first commit in the project.

 # 14. If we have a feature branch that haven't been merged to production and that branch have bug ,what course of action are you going to do with Git to before resolving the bug?
+- Commit code current branch.

-- Checkout production branch
+- Checkout to feature branch.
-- I will pull the code,
-- Checkout feature branch
+- Fix code in feature branch.
-- Using git merge command to resolve the problem

 # 15. If someone accidentally merge a feature (feature/delete-user) onto production and have a list of commitId ended with (0492978,fc9348c, k101100), then another commit (a1fsas8) is added on top of the production branch.
 How do we remove that merged feature?

-- Using git reset --soft command to move commit (0492978,fc9348c, k101100) to staging area.
+- Using git reset --mixed command to move commit (0492978,fc9348c, k101100) to working directory.
-# 12
- # 13